TimothyBlajsa/gatsby-starter-foundation/src/content/pages/index.md

 ---
 template: index-page
 slug: /
-title: Wyatt Morriss
+title: Timothy Blajsa
-tagline: Graphic Designer
+tagline: Web Developer and Artist
-featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
+featuredImage: /assets/img_3499.jpeg
 cta:
   ctaText: Know more
   ctaLink: /about
 ---
-He is a award winning gaming graphic designer, based in sunny side of California.
-Working as Principal designer at Bethesda
+He is an award winning web developer and artist, based in intermittent New Jersey.
+Working as developer at Raritan Valley